Image: Shutterstock

 You have done everything to keep the connection.
 But still, the relationship fell apart and left you with sadness and despair.
-Breakup, especially when the relationship was long-term, can cause grief.
-In fact, you go through different stages of grief.
+Breakup, especially when the relationship is long-term, can cause grief.
+In fact, you go through different stages of breakup.

-There is no running away from it and hence you may find it hard to deal with the pain.
+There is no running away from the pain and hence you may find it hard to deal with feeling heartbroken.
 Grief is a typical reaction to loss.
 To help you with your journey, we bring you this post on stages of grief after a breakup and tips to overcome.
 Read on and analyze your feelings.

 What Are The Seven Stages Of Grief After A Breakup?